judavi/rutanio-docker/README.md

 # rutanio-docker
-Docker image for the rutanio minner
+Docker image for the [rutanio minner](https://github.com/rutanio-sys/rutanio-qt) in other words a headless version.